xmacex/xmacex.github.io/README.md

 ## Other formats

+- Network thinking and Gephi workshop at Institute of Cultural Anthropology and European Ethnology, Goethe University, Frankfurt (2025).
 - Augmented Reality data center, with Estrid Sørensen, Jens Fehrenbacher, Sandra Abels and Stefan Laser.
 An Augmented Reality experience at STS-Hub 2025, Berlin.
 - Augmented Reality data center, with Estrid Sørensen, Jens Fehrenbacher, Sandra Abels and Stefan Laser.
 An Augmented Reality experience at Virtuelle Lebenswelten Jahrestagung 2024, Bochum.
 - Augmented Reality data center, with Estrid Sørensen, Sandra Abels and Stefan Laser.
 An Augmented Reality experience at EASST/4S 2024, Amsterdam.